 - Kubernetes’ modularity enables better management and decomposes containers into smaller parts.

-- Kubernetes can run any containerized application, and it manages virtualized infrastructure.
+- Kubernetes can run any containerized application, and is easy to manage on virtual infrastructure.

 What is Kubernetes?

-In simple words, Kubernetes is an open-source platform used to deploy and maintain a group of containers.
+Kubernetes is an open-source platform used to deploy and maintain a group of containers in a virtualized environment.
 In practice, Kubernetes is most commonly used alongside Docker for better control and implementation of containerized applications.
-Containerized applications mean bundling an application together with all its files, libraries, and packages required for it to run reliably and efficiently on different platforms.
+Containerized applications “bundle” applications together with all its files, libraries, and packages required for it to run reliably and efficiently on different platforms.

 Features of Kubernetes